Destination: England: London

 Winter Wonderland in Hyde Park

-Winter Wonderland returns to Hyde Park from Saturday, November 22 to Sunday, January 4th, 10 a.m. until 10 p.m.
-Even bigger than last year, the Winter Wonderland will double the size of the Christmas Market, add more rides (yes the bungy dome will be back), feature a larger ferris wheel and a longer toboggan ride than last year’s.
-Its ice skating rink was already the city’s largest, but book tickets early as they sold-out quickly last year.
+Winter Wonderland returns to Hyde Park in November and runs from 10 a.m. until 10 p.m featuring the city’s largest ice skating rink.
+Book tickets early as they sold-out quickly last year.
 Admission is free but rides require tickets and advanced tickets for the ice skating rink is suggested.
 For VIP access, contact 212-988-2611.

 You Asked: What to do with a 5-year-old in London?

 London is one of the cities in Europe that most easily captures the imagination of young children.
 Many of its best-known tourist sights appeal to kids such as the London Eye, the Tower of London and the Crown Jewels as well as the Changing of the Guards at Buckingham Palace.